 As a general rule, you want to avoid these 5 ingredients:

-- Animal byproducts like expired meat, proteins not fit for human consumption or animal innards.
+2. consumption,Animal byproducts like expired meat, proteins not fit for human consumption or animal innards

-- Corn syrup or soy based products
+4. Corn syrup or soy-based products

 You have to pay attention, though.

-A lot of shady companies have begun breaking those ingredients up into multiple groups so that the ratios they’re using are less on an individual basis, but when put together they make up the largest portion of the food.
+A lot of shady companies have begun breaking those ingredients up into multiple groups so that the ratios they’re using are less on an individual basis, but when put together, they make up the largest portion of the food.

-We condemn those acts and make sure that any recommendations we provide are free of those marketing gimmicks, and contain only the best, highest quality ingredients.
+We condemn those acts and make sure that any recommendations we provide are free of those marketing gimmicks and contain only the best, highest-quality ingredients.

-If you notice your dog having digestive issues, losing hair, constantly scratching, or not wanting to eat the food you’re providing, dig through the ingredients list and see if you can single out one of those top 5.
+If you notice your dog having digestive issues, losing hair, constantly scratching, or not wanting to eat the food you’re providing, dig through the ingredient list and see if you can single out one of those top 5.

 You have to pay attention, though.

-A lot of shady companies have begun breaking those ingredients up into multiple groups so that the ratios they’re using are less on an individual basis, but when put together they make up the largest portion of the food.
+A lot of shady companies have begun breaking those ingredients up into multiple groups so that the ratios they’re using are less on an individual basis, but when put together, they make up the largest portion of the food.

-We condemn those acts and make sure that any recommendations we provide are free of those marketing gimmicks, and contain only the best, highest quality ingredients.
+We condemn those acts and make sure that any recommendations we provide are free of those marketing gimmicks and contain only the best, highest-quality ingredients.

-If you notice your dog having digestive issues, losing hair, constantly scratching, or not wanting to eat the food you’re providing, dig through the ingredients list and see if you can single out one of those top 5.
+If you notice your dog having digestive issues, losing hair, constantly scratching, or not wanting to eat the food you’re providing, dig through the ingredient list and see if you can single out one of those top 5.

 Feeding Guidelines For German Shepherds